 Yahya Abdel Nasser Muhammad with his family (Photo: Sharkia News).

 In terms of communication and behavior in life, Yahya develops completely normally and has no problems interacting with people around him.
-When studying and interacting with students older than him, Yahya is not shy but very sociable."
+When studying and interacting with students older than him, Yahya is not shy but very sociable.

-Professor Mahmoud Abdrabou - acting President of ZC - said that the school will help Yayha adapt to his new life, overcome difficulties when skipping grades and encourage the male student to participate in clubs and student union activities.
+Professor Mahmoud Abdrabou - acting President of ZC - said the school will help Yayha adapt to his new life, overcome difficulties when skipping grades and encourage the male student to participate in clubs and student union activities.

 Source link